Is crossgender identification a mental illness?

 But will it cause more problems instead of less?
 It’s unclear.

 Where once mental illness existed shrouded in secrecy and stigma, in today’s culture the opposite is true.
 If you don’t have a label, you might be viewed with suspicion.
-In an era where young people proudly announce their mental health diagnoses on social media as a a badge of honour and claim it as as an identity, I’m not certain Genspect’s efforts will do much to dissuade a portion of young people from claiming a trans identity, as long as it is deemed desirable in their peer group.
+In an era where young people proudly announce their mental health diagnoses on social media as a badge of honour and claim it as as an identity, I’m not certain Genspect’s efforts will do much to dissuade a portion of young people from claiming a trans identity, as long as it is deemed desirable in their peer group.

 I am also worried what this campaign means for the many of us who pursued gender transitions in good faith.
 I followed the medico-legal advice I was given, took steps to undergo a gender transition and in return was promised accommodations to live my life in peace in my chosen gender presentation.